 Will I need a Denmark ETIAS visa waiver?

 Right at the moment, the ETIAS pre-travel authorisation system hasn’t yet been deployed.
-It has just been confirmed that it will probably be introduced at the beginning or early 2020.
-If you are an on E.U. passport holder and not from Norway or one or two other Schengen member states, you may need a Denmark ETIAS in the future if you hold one of 60 odd different passports belonging to countries whose citizens haven’t needed to bother with any visas up to now.
+It has just been confirmed that it will probably be introduced at the beginning or early 2025.
+If you are an on E.U. passport holder and not from Denmark or one or two other Schengen member states, you may need an ETIAS for Denmark in the future if you hold one of 60 different passports belonging to countries whose citizens haven’t needed a visa to enter Europe.